 Of course, policies offer different amounts of coverage depending on whether you use the aircraft personally versus commercially.
 For example, a flight instruction company will need insurance for flight training services.
 A lessor may require insurance for its corporate jet fleet.

 Assets America® is your one-stop source for all kinds of aircraft financing transactions.
 For example, these include aircraft acquisition, leases, and sale-leasebacks.
 We offer financing on aviation transactions of $10+ million, with no upper limit.
 Our syndicate of funding sources can deliver financing to you quickly and professionally.

 If you’re interested, please contact us for a discreet and confidential consultation.
 When you think aircraft loans, think Assets America®!

 Where should I look to buy an airplane?

 You can pursue several avenues for aircraft acquisition.
 For instance, you can go through an aircraft sales company or an aircraft brokerage.
 You’ll also find many aircraft for sale on the internet.
-Of course, if you wish to purchase a new jet or a used jet, Assets America® can assist with the purchase.
+Of course, whether you wish to purchase a new or used jet, Assets America® can assist with the purchase.

 What is an aircraft data acquisition system?

 It is a system the gathers a multitude of digital and analog signals from an aircraft avionic system and sensors.
 Then, the system forwards the signals to a flight data recorder and possibly a quick access recorder.